- CASE FILES

 Warned on the responsibility for the first part of Art.
 92 of the Criminal Code of the RSFSR for refusing to testify and under Art.
 95 Criminal Code of the RSFSR for giving knowingly false testimony.
 Kolevatova (signature)

-Witness testified: When climbing Mount Otorten on February 1-2 of this year, a group of tourists from the Ural Polytechnic Institute died (my brother Aleksander Sergeevich Kolevatov, a 4th year student of the Faculty of Physics and Technology was in this group).
+Witness testified: When climbing Mount Otorten on February 1-2 of this year, a group of hikers from the Ural Polytechnic Institute died (my brother Aleksander Sergeevich Kolevatov, a 4th year student of the Faculty of Physics and Technology was in this group).
 I know the composition of the group well, I met with some participants of the campaign, I know how the group got ready (my brother had to provide the group with everything necessary for the trip).
 We talked a lot with him about the upcoming journey.
 Finally, I had to be a direct witness and even a little participant in the search for the missing group when it begun.

 I consider it absolutely necessary to note, among other things, the following shortcomings in the organization of the campaign:

 The funds allocated for the organization of such hiking expeditions are very scarce.
 This was a 22-day ski trip to remote areas in winter conditions.
-Naturally, it is supposed to have a supply of nutritional products, in particular, each tourist needed to have an inviolable supply of chocolate (just as they had a box of matches each in the breast inside pocket of the suit).
+Naturally, it is supposed to have a supply of nutritional products, in particular, each hiker needed to have an inviolable supply of chocolate (just as they had a box of matches each in the breast inside pocket of the suit).
 The institute allocated to each student only 100 (one hundred) rubles as an aid, which, of course, was not enough.
 The remaining funds were collected by the group members themselves, amounting to 350 rubles.

 I’m not mistaken if I say that a most of the equipment for the group has to be fought for in the UPI sports club.
 When my brother was “cut off”, as he himself put it, storm suits were given to each participant in the expedition, he was told after a while that only mountaineers were supposed to have storms suits, and they demanded to return them (they even came to our house to gather them).
 On the last day, the day of the departure, Aleksander pulled out woolen sweaters and “smuggled” them home, wearing on himself 3 pieces.
 The group had no sleeping bags.

 The search of the missing group started with a big delay.
 The group was supposed to return in Sverdlovsk on February 14-15, on February 12 they were to send a telegram from Vizhay, their final point along the route.
 Parents were worried about their children and, of course, they called both the UPI sports club and the city sports club (according to Dubinina and Slobodin's families).
 I myself called the institute only on February 17, 3 days after the expected return date.
 I couldn't get hold of UPI sports club chairman Gordo, all my attempts to get through to him were futile.
 I then called the city sports club comrade Ufimtsev.
 He assured me that there is nothing to worry about, that the group is delayed for a week and they are on their way back.
 A certain fact is indignant and criminal: Gordo informed UPI party committee that a telegram had been received from Vizhay on February 18 reporting a delay of the group.
 Secretary of the UPI party committee comrade Zaostrovskiy F. P. did not check on Gordo's report and did not inform the Director of UPI comrade Siunov N. S. about the incident.
 The Director learned about the missing group only after he was phoned by comrade Fedchenko E. P. from the city party committee (I myself had to go to the city committee with a request to take measures to initiate search of the missing group).
 There was a telegram though, but from a different group that was in the same area (Blinov's group), so the institute's directorate was not informed about the negligence.
-The search began only at the insistence of the parents of the tourists.
+The search began only at the insistence of the parents of the hikers.

 When the Polytechnic Institute began organizing the search, it turned out that the sports club did not have a route map which the hikers were supposed to follow in their trek, that is a scheme printed over a map.
 The deputy